namjy007/strudel_reactor/README.md

 2. Icons
 3. Accordion
 4. Pagination
-5. Will implement soon
+5. Checkboxes
+6. Range Slider
+And many more...

 # Referemces:
 I have refered some of the websites in my previous commit when i implemented them initially.
 1. Paggination on Sound Editor panel 'Bootstrap. (n.d.).
 Pagination · Bootstrap (v4.0 documentation). https://getbootstrap.com/docs/4.0/components/pagination/' ( just a reference but imposed uising css styling )
 2. Accordion added in SoundEditor panel 'Bootstrap. (n.d.).
 Accordion · Bootstrap (v5.3 documentation).
 Retrieved August 7, 2025, from https://getbootstrap.com/docs/5.3/components/accordion'

-# Feature: (Only one for Part A)
+# Feature:
 1. I have JSON handling implemented in my SoundEditor.js from line 33 to 75.
+2. Handling JSON import and export.

 # Additional Comments:
-1. Remark for part A will be appreciated since it will help me work better on Part b.
-2. I have tried and covered every aspect as to get the 15%, Commenting, Good demonstration and Presenting my work to the presentor.
-3. I have added git commit with different comments at different stage through out the project.
+1. I have worked really hard on this, Covered evry single aspect i could.
+2. I couldn't work on the D3 but i have attempted.
+I tried getting waveforms and also bars but none worked.
+I felt it was better to have a blank d3 and show i have attempted than to apply Marks (Course Cooridnator)
+3. Json is done well, the layout is followed as to David's Recomendation of colors. ( I wanted to go with black shades)
+4. I have left the Main Arp to be left playing just in case it easier to differentiate between whats playing and whats not.
+5. Sorry if there is not much difference betwee partA and part B, i had a overload this semester hence couldnt catch up with working on the part B but i have still implemented everything according to the requirements.

 ## Available Scripts